-The EORTC shall consistently enforce this Code through appropriate means of discipline, pursuant to procedures adopted by the Board or the Executive Committee.
+EORTC shall consistently enforce this code through appropriate means of discipline, pursuant to procedures adopted by the Board.

-For Board members and executive officers (group officers, chairs of committees, EORTC special guests), any waiver of this Code of conduct must be approved by the Board, the Executive Committee, or the Director General.
+For Board members and executive officers (group officers, chairs of committees, EORTC special guests), any waiver of this code of conduct must be approved by the Board or the chief executive officer.